 - Dry weight: 3,900 lbs

 Intended for water sports enthusiasts, LS2 Surf by Regal Boats offers a ride of a lifetime – every single time.
-Regal Boats’ stylish bowrider provides comfort, performance, and safety while putting up an enjoyable wave with an abundant amount of push.
+Regal Boats’ stylish bowrider provides comfort, performance, and safety while putting up an enjoyable wave with abundant push.

 This configuration is beneficial as it gives out less exhaust.
-Plus, it can do something that most V-drives can’t – trim to both further shape the wave and turn everyday cruising more relaxed and comfortable.
+Plus, it can do something that most V-drives can’t – trim to shape the wave further and make everyday cruising more relaxed and comfortable.

-The LS2 Surf hull presents many of the same characteristics as its predecessors, like the 2300’s running surface that the company considers as its best hull design.
-Regal Boats’ engineers exerted extra work in making sure the water coming off the hull is cleaned up.
+The LS2 Surf hull presents many of the same characteristics as its predecessors, like the 2300’s running surface, which the company considers its best hull design.
+Regal Boats’ engineers exerted extra work to ensure the water from the hull was cleaned up.

 |Incorporates a Bimini that folds at the touch of a button||Standard power seems a bit low|

 5. 23RZX by Tige – Best for Pro Surfers